Flexible Covariate Adjustments in Regression Discontinuity Designs: Flexible Covariate Adjustments

-The estimator $\wh\tau(h;\ad)$ can be seen as a sample analogue estimator based on the moment condition~\eqref{eq:EMu} that identifies $\tau$.
-An important feature of this moment condition is that it is globally invariant with respect to the functional parameter $\eta$.
-Because of this invariance, $\wh\tau(h;\ad)$ is consistent for the RD parameter $\tau$ for every $\ad$ and satisfies
+The estimator $\wh\tau(h;\ad)$ can thus be seen as a sample analog estimator based on the moment condition~\eqref{eq:EMu}, which identifies $\tau$ and is globally invariant with respect to the adjustment function $\eta$.
+Because of this global invariance, we expect that